YoungHu2023/cse15l-lab-reports/lab5.md

      Now I totally get it - it was because my grep command to get $lastline was empty.
 There are always two empty lines in the output of JUnit tests.
      I fixed it by grabbing the line with "Test run:".
      I edited the 34th line of `grade.sh` to `lastline=$(grep "Tests run:" "junit-output.txt")`.
 The fiexed `grade.sh` is shown below.
+     I also added a if-then around the final output because when all tests passed, there is no "Test run:" line in the file.
      Thank you very much!
      ![Image](bug-fixed.png)